Oil on board

 410 x 520mm

-Here she has observed a typical wartime activity taking place in Karangahape Road, painting it with dashing informality in contrast to the rather tight, studied watercolour technique which she used earlier in her career.
-Bessie Christie is a good example of a talented artist who managed to surmount the obstacles of a conventional art education and to maintain a fresh approach to subject matter in the face of prevailing fashion.
-In recent years her work, though rarely found, has become increasingly sought after because of its originality.
-This painting was purchased for the Fletcher Challenge Art Collection in 1978.
-It was formerly in the possession of the artist Charles Tole to whom it was probably gifted by the artist.
-It was illustrated in the Arts Year Book 1950 edited by Eric Lee-Johnson.
+Tobacco Queue, Karangahape Road, Auckland (or simply Tobacco Queue) is a characteristic Bessie Christie subject.
+She has observed a typical wartime activity, painting it with dashing informality in contrast to the rather tight, studied watercolour technique she used earlier in her career.
+Christie is a good example of a talented artist who managed to surmount the obstacles of a conventional art education and maintain a fresh approach to subject matter in the face of prevailing fashion.
+In recent years, her work, although rarely found, has become increasingly sought after because of its originality.